 What Are AWS Database Services?

 Databases play a crucial role in the functioning of an application.
-Also, performance of an application is directly dependent on how the underlying database performs for the application.
+Also, the performance of an application is directly dependent on how the underlying database performs for the application.
+Amazon Web Services (AWS) offers a variety of database services to cater to different types of data storage, processing, and management needs.
 AWS Database Services is a set of databases offered by AWS on the cloud.
 Today, in this AWS Database Services blog, we will discuss:

 So without further delay, let’s get started.